 You can check in-detail features with a comparison chart of all the plans, here.
 Nevertheless, you can try DeepCrawl’s 14-day free-trial with limited access.

 DeepCrawl is a web-based tool that helps you to crawl your site and check if there’s an issue within your site.
-However, there are some other tools available in the marketplace that also allow you to crawl your site.
+However, there are some other tools available in the marketplace that also allow you to crawl your website.